MohamedAmineBoulawdhen/Init-React-Router/README.md

 4. Navigate to http://localhost:3000 to view the app in your browser.
 5. Add a new movie to the list by filling out the form on the page.
 6. Filter the list of movies by title or rating by using the filter inputs.
+7. Click on a movie card to view its description and trailer.
+8. Navigate back to the home page from the description page.

 ## Customization